 #2 – Carnegie Mellon University

 The Department of Philosophy at Carnegie Mellon University takes an especially interdisciplinary approach to philosophy.
 It offers bachelor’s degrees in areas such as linguistics and logic and computation.
 There are also a variety of graduate philosophy degree programs available.
 The department is home to four research centers, including the Center for Ethics and Policy and the Laboratory for Empirical Approaches to Philosophy.
 These centers facilitate the interdisciplinary research conducted by faculty and students in both the philosophy department and other related departments.

 The Department of Philosophy at Princeton University offers programs at the graduate and undergraduate levels.
 Both of these degree levels include special interdisciplinary options or tracks that allow students to take courses relevant to their interests.
 Students are also able to take courses from other fields in some cases.
 The department hosts several events, including workshops, colloquia, and an annual conference.
 These activities and the many available courses thoroughly prepare students for both work and further study after graduation.

-This concludes our ranking of the 50 Great Value Colleges for Philosophy in 2016-2017.
+This concludes our ranking of the 50 Great Value Colleges for Philosophy.